 Pharmacies and other stores or service providers often have sales or discounts on diabetes-related items during National Diabetes Month.
 You may find free or low-cost health services such as blood pressure checks or vision screenings, discounts on diabetes supplies, or discounts on coaching or other educational services.

 To find such offers, keep an eye on flyers or other communications from the places where you usually buy your diabetes supplies.
-Keep an eye also on the Diabetes Self-Management blog, where we’ll post any information on special promotions that we come across.

 4. Observe World Diabetes Day on November 14.